CharlieBravoCode/chatbot_frontend/README.md

 ## Next
 ChatView

+- safe the conversation locally and load when returning a chat
+- send up to the last 5 message also with each call
+- change API call to chatGPT 4?!
+- put the backend for auth in production on google run

+DONE
 - make userName and personaName be load dynamiclly
 - display a loading symbol while waiting for answer
 - empty the textfield after submit
 - automatically scroll down when new messages arrived

-- change API call to chatGPT 4?!
-- put the backend for auth in production on google run

 ## current bugs